LIYunzhe1408/personal-website/content/_index.md

             text: Learn More
             url: https://youtu.be/qeRvdmcNFAc
         - title: INSPIRE AWARD
-          content: The most cherishable period in #1408 Facing the Giants
+          content: The most cherishable period in 1408-Facing the Giants
           align: right
           background:
             image: